stellenberger/budgie/README.md

 ```
 As a money pressed user
 So that I can save money
-I would like to budget my spendings
+I would like to upload my spendings

 As a money pressed user
 So that I can see where I spend my money